GP-data-engineer/functions-intersection-R/README.md

 **Performance note:**
 The array-comparison implementation completes in under 0.5 seconds of system runtime,
 while the `for`‑loop implementation takes over 5 seconds.

-Example plots:
-- **Plot 1**: Full view of both functions with labels
-- **Plot 2**: Zoomed-in view showing the exact intersection point with gridlines

 ---